Semantic search for 100M+ galaxy images using AI-generated captions: Retrieval benchmark details

 \section{Retrieval benchmark details}

-All retrieval experiments use Legacy Survey images~\citep{legacy} following the AION retrieval protocol in Section 7.3 in \cite{2025aion1}, restated here for comparability.

-Galaxy Zoo-DECaLS is a citizen-science project where volunteers label galaxy morphology~\citep{2022walmsley}.
-We keep galaxies with at least three volunteer votes and cross-match with Legacy Survey South resulting in 171,000 galaxies.
+Retrieval experiments in \S\ref{sec:evaluating_search} use Legacy Survey images~\citep{legacy} following the AION retrieval protocol in Section 7.3 of \citet{2025aion1}, restated here for comparability.
+For spirals and mergers, we use Galaxy Zoo DECaLS, a citizen-science project where volunteers label galaxy morphology~\citep{2022walmsley}.
+We keep galaxies with at least three volunteer votes and cross-match with Legacy Survey South resulting in $\sim$170,000 galaxies.
 For evaluation, each candidate image gets a relevance score equal to the fraction of volunteers who chose that class ($r \in [0,1]$).
 We reproduce the AION parent sample for strong gravitational lenses by first cross-matching the Legacy Survey and HSC datasets to approximately reproduce the sample used in the HSC strong lensing searches~\citep{Jaelani2024}.
-Then we require: $0.2 \le z_{\mathrm{phot}} \le 1.2$ (photometric redshift, i.e. an estimated distance from broadband colors), $M_\star > 5\times10^{10}\,M_\odot$ (stellar mass, i.e. the total mass in stars), and star formation rate per unit stellar mass less than $10^{-10}\,\mathrm{yr}^{-1}$.
-We then cross-match to published strong-lens catalogs as listed in \cite{2025aion1} Section 7.3 and assign relevance $r=1.0$ to cataloged lenses and $r=0.0$ otherwise, yielding 758 lenses.
+Then we require: $0.2 \le z_{\mathrm{phot}} \le 1.2$ (photometric redshift), $M_\star > 5\times10^{10}\,M_\odot$ (stellar mass), and star formation rate per unit stellar mass less than $10^{-10}\,\mathrm{yr}^{-1}$.
+We then cross-match to published strong-lens catalogs as listed in \citet{2025aion1} Section 7.3 and assign relevance $r=1.0$ to cataloged lenses and $r=0.0$ otherwise, yielding 770 lenses.